sugiyaaan/EDA/README.md

 # EDA

-This is the course material from Explore Data Analysis. https://exploredata.wordpress.com/
+This is the course material for Explore Data Analysis at BGSU. https://exploredata.wordpress.com/